Should I Be a Polygraph Examiner?

 |Key Skills||Excellent oral and written communication and analytical skills; ability to handle confrontation; basic computer and word processing skills; proficiency in polygraph equipment and software; ability to pass background checks, fingerprinting, or security clearance; high ethical standards and no criminal history; meet state-specified age requirements|

 Polygraph examiners need to complete an accredited polygraph training program, and a bachelor's degree may be required by some employers or for licensure, which might be a requirement in some states.
-Relevant majors include criminal justice, psychology, social science and behavioral science.
+Relevant degrees include a Bachelor of Science in Criminal Justice or majors in psychology, social science, and behavioral science.
 Additionally, some employers may require certification in certain specialties, which can be obtained through professional organizations.
-These professionals often have experience in law enforcement, psychology or investigations.
+These professionals often have experience in law enforcement, psychology, or investigations.

 They should have excellent oral and written communication skills and analytical abilities, as well as the ability to handle confrontation.
-Additionally, they need basic computer and word processing skills; proficiency in polygraph equipment and software; and the ability to pass background checks, fingerprinting or security clearance.
+Additionally, they need basic computer and word processing skills; proficiency in polygraph equipment and software; and the ability to pass background checks, fingerprinting, or security clearance.
 They must also have high ethical standards and no criminal history and meet state-specified age requirements.
-According to 2015 earnings data gathered by the U.S. Bureau of Labor Statistics, the median salary for life, physical and social science technicians was $45,300.
+According to 2019 earnings data by PayScale.com, the median polygraph examiner Salary was $54,757.

 Step 2: Complete Fieldwork or Independent Study Requirement